Building and Installing the ifm3d-ros package

 $ roscore &

-$ roslaunch ifm3d_ros_examples camera.launch
+$ roslaunch ifm3d_ros_examples camera_3d.launch

 NOTE: This example expects the camera on PCIC port 50010.
 You can change the default value with